 What is a secured card deposit?

-That may be a helpful comparison, but it’s important to remember that payments on your secured card aren’t automatically deducted from your deposit amount.
+That may be a helpful comparison, but keep in mind that payments on your secured card aren’t automatically deducted from your deposit amount.
 You’ll need to make your minimum payment by the monthly due date if you want to build a healthy credit history.
 We’ll address this more in a bit.

 Why do I need to put down a secured card deposit?